1 Get started

 1.5.1 Upload your data

-3. Copy your vp data to that directory or download vp data from the ENRAM bird profile data repository
+in 1.3 so the code can find your directory - Copy your vp data to that directory or download vp data from the ENRAM bird profile data repository

 To download data, adapt the following code to your needs and run it.
 You might want to get some ☕ as this could take a while: